karndeep20047-design/EDWS-GProject/agile/readme.md

-This folder contains the product backlog, minute meetings, burndown charts
+This folder contains the product backlog, minute meetings, burndown charts and Test logs